Monehinfeyi/AirBnB_clone/README.md

-This repository contains files and other information about the project
+This repository contains files and other information about 'AirBnB clone - The console' project

+#### LANGUAGE: Python